Understand the Minimum GPA: Lowest Score for High School & College

 Understanding the GPA System: High School vs College

-High school and college, both important phases in a person’s educational journey, utilize the Grade Point Average (GPA) system to measure academic performance.
-The GPA is calculated by taking the average of all grades received in courses taken, with each letter grade corresponding to a certain numerical value on a scale.
+High school and college are important phases in a person’s educational journey, and the Grade Point Average (GPA) system is used to measure academic performance.
+The GPA is calculated by taking the average of all grades received in courses, with each letter grade corresponding to a certain numerical value on a scale.
 However, there are key differences between how high school and college GPAs are determined.

 In high school, GPA calculations typically follow an unweighted or weighted system.
 The unweighted system assigns equal value to all classes; for instance, an A garners 4 points regardless of whether it’s earned in gym class or calculus.
 On the other hand, the weighted model gives extra weightage to advanced classes such as Honors or Advanced Placement (AP), reflecting their increased rigor.